fisxoj/sanity-clause/README.rst

                  :required t))
         (:metaclass sanity-clause:validated-metaclass))

-which will validate thier initargs when you instantiate them (**BUT NOT WHEN YOU SET SLOTS**).
+which will validate their initargs when you instantiate them (**BUT NOT WHEN YOU SET SLOTS**).
 Hopefully, that will be added eventually, perhaps as an optional feature.

 ~~~~~~~